senior-design-17/basecalling/README.md

 ## 3. Chunk stitching and FASTQ writing on CPU

 The CPU shall receive the chunked_output data from the FPGA.
 The CPU shall stitch all the chunks for each read and write each read to a FASTQ file for secondary analysis.

+The functionality for this shall be implemented in `./cpu/stream_basecaller.py`.

 ## Testing Strategy